How To Do Vlookup In Google Sheets With Two Spreadsheets

 Let’s say you have two spreadsheets: “Products” and “Sales”.
 The “Products” spreadsheet contains a list of product names and their corresponding IDs.
 The “Sales” spreadsheet contains a list of sales transactions, including the product ID and the sale amount.
 You want to use VLOOKUP to find the product name for a given product ID in the “Sales” spreadsheet.

-Here’s how you would do it: (See Also: How To Look At Edit History On Google Sheets)
+Here’s how you would do it: (See Also: How To Make Diagonal Cells In Google Sheets)

 • In the “Sales” spreadsheet, select the cell where you want the product name to appear.